asterion9/ftd-LUA/README.md

 * If the leg can't travel to a point, a HUD message will be logged. try using a better gait center for this leg.
 * While being implemented, Strafing is not supported due to the working of the sticky foot, that only produces forward and backward thrust relative to the vehicle.
 * Some data like the leg configuration are cached, removing legs will break the code.
 To fix this, copy the code, destroy the lua block, replace it and paste the code.
-* Big walker (150+ span between legs) will break the game physics and cause 10x slow down when walking
+* Big walker (150+ span between legs) will break the game physics and cause 10x slow down when walking.
-* Small and light walker does not work very well with the physics en the game, use lead if necessary
+* Small and light walker does not work very well with the physics en the game, use lead if necessary.
-* Each leg need multiple sticky foot, add more if necessary
+* Each leg need multiple sticky foot, add more if necessary.
 # Contributing
 If you wish to contribute by proposing evolution, pointing bug or making grammatical change to this guide, please open a github issue or propose a pull request for trivial changes.